Know where you stand in the OPM pipeline.

 What's the standard timeline?

 OPM publishes its own guidance.
 The two canonical references are OPM’s Retirement Quick Guide and the CSRS and FERS Handbook, OPM’s canonical rulebook.
+OPM’s own “Process at a Glance” puts the whole thing at 3–5 months end to end — roughly 30–45 days at your agency and payroll, 10–15 days for OPM intake, then 10–90 days for OPM processing.
+That’s the target; recent actuals have been running longer (see the OPM numbers above).
 The tracker shows your case against those published timelines.

 Are FERS benefits being cut?